Salta Argentina Temple: History

-The intent to construct the temple was announced by church president Russell M. Nelson on April 1, 2018.
-The Salta Argentina Temple was announced concurrently with 6 other temples.
+The intent to construct the temple was announced by church president Russell M. Nelson on April 1, 2018, concurrently with 6 other temples.
 At the time, the number of operating or announced temples was 189.

-On November 4, 2020, a groundbreaking to signify beginning of construction was held, with Benjamín De Hoyos, president of the South America South Area, presiding.
+On November 4, 2020, a groundbreaking to signify beginning of construction was held, with Benjamín De Hoyos, president of the church's South America South Area, presiding.
 The groundbreaking was originally scheduled for August 15, 2020, but was postponed and then had limited in-person attendance, due to the COVID-19 pandemic.